abenkhadra/llvm-pass-tutorial/README.md

 ### Compiling LLVM
-Compiling LLVM is mandatory if you are building a pass in source (within LLVM source tree).
+Compiling LLVM is mandatory if you are building an in-source pass (within LLVM source tree).
 It can also be convenient to give you full control over LLVM compilation options.

 1. Download LLVM [source](http://llvm.org/releases/)
 and unpack it in a directory of your choice which will refer to as `$LLVM_SRC`

 2. Create a separate build directory
     ```bash
-    $ mkdir mybuilddir
+    $ mkdir llvm-build
-  $ cd mybuilddir
+    $ cd llvm-build
     ```
 3. Instruct CMake to detect and configure your build environment:

     ```bash
     $ cmake $LLVM_SRC
     ```
 4. Now start the actual compilation within your build directory

     ```bash
     $ cmake --build .
     ```